 Foreign Securities.
 Investments in foreign securities involve higher costs than investments in U.S. securities, including higher transaction costs as well as the imposition of additional taxes by foreign governments.
 In addition, foreign investments may include additional risks associated with currency exchange rates, less complete financial information about the issuers, less market liquidity and political stability.
-Volume and liquidity in most foreign bond markets are less than in the United States and, at times, volatility or price can be greater than in the United States.
-Future political and economic information, the possible imposition of withholding taxes on interest income, the possible seizure or nationalization of foreign holdings, the possible establishment of exchange controls, or the adoption of other governmental restrictions, might adversely affect the payment of principal and interest on foreign obligations.
-Inability to dispose of securities due to settlement problems could result either in losses to an underlying investment company due to subsequent declines in value of the securities, or, if the underlying investment company has entered into a contract to sell the securities, could result in possible liability to the purchaser.
-Individual foreign economies may differ favorably or unfavorably from the U.S. economy in such respects as growth or gross national product, rate of inflation, capital reinvestment, resource self-sufficiency and balance of payments position.
-Fixed commissions on foreign securities exchanges are generally higher than negotiated commissions on U.S. exchanges.
-There is generally less government supervision and regulation of securities exchanges, brokers, dealers and listed companies than in the United States.
+Volume and liquidity in most foreign bom markets are less than in the United States and, at times, volatility or price can be greater than in the United States.
+Future political and economic information, the possible imposition of withholding taxes on interest income, the possible seizure or nationalization of foreign obligations.
+Inability to dispose of securities due to settlement problems could result either in losses to an underlying investment company due to subsequent declines in value of the securities, or, if the underlying investment company due to subsequent declines any differ favorably or unfavorably from the U.S. economy in such respects as growth or gross national product, rate of inflation, capital reinvestment, resource self-sufficiency and balance of payments position.
+Fixed commissions on U.S. exchanges.
+There is generally less government supervision and regulation of securities exchanges, brokers, dealers and listed comparises than in the United States.